apollographql/graphql-tag/README.md

 - `gql` A JavaScript template literal tag that parses GraphQL query strings into the standard GraphQL AST.
 - `/parser` A bundled version of `graphql/language/parser`, that builds correctly in React Native.
 - `/printer` A bundled version of `graphql/language/printer`, that builds correctly in React Native.
+- `/loader` A webpack loader to preprocess queries

 ### gql